CNY Arts, Inc.

 Alex Korman is a native of Syracuse, and graduate of Colgate University (BA, History) and Syracuse University Maxwell School (MS, Public Administration).
 He began his career in entertainment performance and production, including network television, nationwide touring theater, and studio feature films.

-Formerly a Program Officer, Alex is thrilled to return to CNY Arts as Director of Communications and Marketing, and looks forward to promoting the cultural and creative vitality of Central New York.
-Alex is passionate about service-oriented work, and in his free time he enjoys hiking, skiing, travel, and painting.
+Formerly a Program Officer and Director of Communications and Marketing for CNY Arts, Alex looks forward to promoting the cultural and creative vitality of Central New York.
+Alex is passionate about service-oriented work, and in his free time he enjoys hiking, skiing, travel, language, and painting.

 Jon Wilson headshot bw